 - The Smoky Mountain Wildlife Charitable Trust

 One of the problems with the aforementioned approach is the substantial lack of privacy it creates.
-Imagine you build a nice nest egg over the years, becoming a secret millionaire.
-You don't want anyone else to know how much money you have or what you own.
+If you were to build a nest egg over the years and become a secret millionaire, you may not want anyone else to know how much money you have or what you own.

-Congratulations, you just opened your family's inheritance to the world's eyes.
-Anybody can go down to the country recorder and find out the name of the owner on the title deed of the apartment building, as well as the assessed value.
+While there is nothing wrong with this, you essentially created a public record of your family's inheritance and income.
+Anyone can go down to the country recorder and find out the name of the owner on the title deed of the apartment building, as well as the assessed value.
 Using that information, they can start digging around to see if they can find any other holdings.

-If the estate were large enough to warrant the trouble and cost, Beatrix would have been smarter doing something like naming her family trust "Crescent Ridge Capital Trust", then having it establish a Nevada LLC named "20938 Main Street Property, LLC", all of the paperwork signed by an attorney at a branch office in Nevada with no public record of her family's name on any of the documents and the distributions made to an isolated bank account that serves no other purpose than to collect incoming funds.
+She could have all of the paperwork signed by an attorney at a branch office in Nevada with no public record of her family's name on any of the documents, with the distributions made to an isolated bank account that serves no other purpose than to collect incoming funds